shopsys/shopsys/docs/cookbook/create-advanced-grid.md

 ![Advanced grid with inline edit](img/advanced-grid-inline-edit.png)

-## 2. Sort data manually (drag and drop)
+## 2. Sort data manually (drag&drop)
-In this part, we will enable drag and drop sorting of our salesmen using the grid.
-To make the changes in the ordering persistent, we need add new attribute to `Salesman` entity, first.
+In this part, we will enable drag&drop sorting of our salesmen using the grid.
+To make the changes in the ordering persistent, we first need to add a new attribute to the' Salesman' entity.

-### 2.1 Add `$position` to `Salesman` entity and mark it as DB column using Doctrine ORM annotation
+### 2.1 Add `$position` to the `Salesman` entity and mark it as a DB column using Doctrine ORM annotation
 ```diff
 // src/Model/Salesman/Salesman.php